wbamberg/idl-reference/docs/nsIDOMXULContainerElement.md

 Creates an item for the given label and value and inserts it into the
 container at the specified position.

-@param aIndex - the index where the new item will be inserted
-@param aLabel - the label for the new item
-@param aValue - the value of the new item

 #### Parameters ####